-Government Grants Grants made by the Government towards either revenue or capital expenditure to physical damage such as an office fire) or a deterioration in the quality of service provided by the asset (e.g. an industrial unit closing and becoming a storage facility), or by a general fall in prices of that particular asset or class of assets.
+Grants made by the Government towards either revenue or capital expenditure to Government Grants physical damage such as an office fire) or a deterioration in the quality of service provided by the asset (e.g. an industrial unit closing and becoming a storage facility), or by a general fall in prices of that particular asset or class of assets.

-Impairment Impairment of an asset is caused by a consumption of economic benefits (e.g.
+Impairment of an asset is caused by a consumption of economic benefits (e.g. Impairment borrowed.

-An amount received or paid for the use of a sum of money when it is invested or Interest borrowed.
+Interest An amount received or paid for the use of a sum of money when it is invested or organisation.